linkerd/website/linkerd.io/content/2/tasks/distributed-tracing.md

 libraries, such as Jaeger, use different formats by default.
 You'll want to configure your client library to use the b3 format to have the proxies participate in traces.

-### I don't see any traces

-Instead of requiring complex client configuration to ensure spans are encrypted in transit, Linkerd relies on its mTLS implementation.
-This means that it is *required* the collector is part of the mesh.
-If you are using a service account other than `default` for the collector, the proxies must be configured to use this as well with the `config.alpha.linkerd.io/trace-collector-service-account` annotation.

 ## Recommendations